v1s7/csv-monsters/FILETYPES-en.md

 -->
 ## Sounds
 The most common format for music and sound effects in the gaming industry is OGG (Vorbis), which not only beats MP3 and AAC in compression level, but also does not have the problems that the previous two suffer from - AAC from its closed code and royalties (usage fees), MP3 from the 0.5 second playback delay when looping (unless some hacks are applied) and poor compression with bigger penalty to CPU performance (although these days it's almost unnoticeable, in games it's important to squeeze every percent of performance out of the player's hardware).
 There's also the WAV format, which is audio without any compression at all and therefore with a huge file size (30 times larger than an average MP3 track).
 Th advantage of using it is getting the maximum performance and instantaneous startup on any hardware, so it's suitable only for overlapping and repetitive sound effects lasting less than a second.
 It has no use in Null's Brawl, as OGG is still a reasonable candidate for such purposes.
+##### How to convert
-The specification of all sounds in Null's Brawl is as follows:
+The specs of all sounds in Null's Brawl are as follows:
 - Format: OGG Vorbis
 - Frequency (sampling): 44.1 kHz (44100 Hz)
 - Bitrate: 48-80 kbps (64 kbps on average)
 - Stereo sound

 Adherence to this standard is desirable, but not required.
 Null's Brawl will play any format with any specs.
+However, soon conversion to OGG will be mandatory for a mod to get signed.
+- If there aren't many tracks to convert (about 1-3), any conversion website will do the job.
+Just google "mp3 to ogg".
+If it'll have a choice of OGG quality - set it below average.
+- If there're a lot of tracks, or you just want a more authentic way of converting – [FFmpeg](/PROGRAMS-en.md#ffmpeg------) is the perfect solution for you (see the link for commands and scripts for mass conversion).

 ## Fonts
 Among fonts there're only 2 mainstream formats: .ttf and .otf, both of which are supported by the game, so it doesn't really matter which one you choose.
 You can read about their differences more here: https://old.reddit.com/r/typography/comments/ci4nwk/otf_vs_ttf/